cocos/cocos-docs/en/physics-2d/physics-2d-rigid-body.md

 rigidbody.linearDamping = damping;
 ```

-Sometimes, it may be desirable to get the velocity of a point on a rigidbody, such as a box that rotates forward and touches the wall.
+To get the velocity of a point on a rigidbody, such as a box that rotates forward and touches the wall.
 It may be desirable to get the velocity of the box at the point of the collision.
 You can get it by  `getLinearVelocityFromWorldPoint`.

 ```ts
 const velocity = rigidbody.getLinearVelocityFromWorldPoint(worldPoint);
 ```

-Or, you can pass in a  `cc.Vec2` object as the second argument to get the return value so that you can use your cached object to store this value, avoiding creating too many objects to improve performance.
+Or, pass in a  `cc.Vec2` object as the second argument to get the return value so that you can use your cached object to store this value, avoiding creating too many objects to improve performance.

->__Note: The `get` method of rigidbody provides an out parameter to receive the function return value__
+> __Note: the `get` method of rigidbody provides an out parameter to receive the function return value__

 ```ts
 const velocity = cc.v2();